Mathisco-01/Github-notification-discord-bot/README.md

 # Github-notification-discord-bot
-Discord bot that sends a message to a channel when a Github repository has been updated
+This is an application that scrapes specified Github repositories and detects changes, if it finds any then it will send out a notification to a given discord server/channel!
+Works with multiple repositories at a time!

+## Dependencies
+* `bs4`
+* `selenium`
+* `json`
+* `requests`